 You can really emphasize your doors’ size and presence in the room when you choose a style, pattern, and color of drapery or curtains that can be hung high above the doors themselves.

-For a covering you can open and close completely, consider floor-length draperies.
+For a shade or covering you can open and close completely, consider floor-length draperies.
 Hang them from a traverse rod installed above the top of the doorframe.
 Choose a rod long enough for the draperies not to impede door function when they’re in the open position, especially if you have a door that opens in.
 Floor-length draperies look best on French doors installed in pairs and they’re ideal when you want to dress the room’s windows to match the door coverings.
 Opt for draperies lined in white or ivory if the French doors open to the outside.
 For interior doors, consider a lining made of decorative fabric.

 Door-length curtains are another full-coverage option for French doors.
 Use a single curtain per door, and hang it from a portiere rod.
 Portiere rods – which are sometimes called swing-arm rods or drapery arms – are hinged on one end.
 Mounting the hinged end of the rod to the hinged side of the doorframe causes the curtain to swing open in tandem with the door.
 A plain portiere rod won’t close as the door closes, but it does allow you to swing the curtain open like a shutter.
 For a curtain that closes with the door, use a portiere rod with a lifting mechanism, which lifts the curtain as the door swings to protect the hem.
 To hang the curtain on either rod type, stitch pleated or flat-panel curtains onto the rod’s coordinating rings.